All Episodes

 You know, Biden, by the way, well, you know, we see what's happening.

-He's a basically a ghost of a candidate.
+He's basically a ghost of a candidate.

-First, he had promised he would give a list of names of people, African American women, he said, for the Supreme Court that he was going to name.
+First, he had promised he would give a list of names of people, African-American women, he said, for the Supreme Court that he was going to name.

-Now he's now he's gone back to the bunker.
+Now he's gone back to the bunker.

 He's in full hiding mode and silent.

-Um, his running mate, even more to the left of Bernie, Kamala Harris, and he's made it amply clear that during the past two years he opposes any plan to pack the court, but now all of a sudden, you know, the court has become the official position of the AOC, Kamala Harris, Bolshevik Bernie, Biden coalition, and now Biden is silent.
+But now all of a sudden, you know, the court has become the official position of the AOC, Kamala Harris, Bolshevik Bernie, Biden coalition.

 He doesn't answer any questions.

-But you win the election, and let's say the Democrats then take over the Senate but maintain the House.
+And let's say the Democrats then take over the Senate but maintain the House.

 Would you consider adding more Supreme Court justices to the bench?